 Threat intelligence has become a near-universal component of modern cyber security strategies.
 According to a recent SANS CTI survey, in 2020 we saw more personnel dedicated to CTI functions than ever before, while collaboration with both internal and external teams was maintained and even improved.

-And while adding threat intelligence personnel is an important step toward upgrading your security operation, it’s not enough.
+And while adding threat intelligence personnel is an important step toward upgrading your security operations, it’s not enough.

 Not all threat intelligence is created equal.
 Compared to generic insights about emerging attack vectors, targeted threat intelligence gives your teams the intelligence necessary to pre-empt and neutralize attacks before they can harm your business.